c-ent/Brevity/README.md

 # Brevity 📚

 A modern, responsive landing page for a book summary platform.
-Brevity helps users learn faster by distilling the world's best books into clear, actionable summaries and learning tools.

 ## Features